 \textbf{GNNs for directed graphs.} The standard practice in GNN design is to assume that the graph is undirected \citep{Kipf16}.
-However, this assumption not only alters the input data by discarding valuable directional information, but also overlooks the empirical evidence demonstrating that leveraging edge directionality can significantly enhance performance \cite{rossi2023edgedirectionalityimproveslearning}.
-For instance, DirGNN \cite{rossi2023edgedirectionalityimproveslearning} extends message-passing neural networks (MPNNs) to directed graphs, while \cite{geisler2023transformers} adapts transformers for the same purpose.
-FaberNet \cite{koke2023holonets} generalizes spectral convolutions to directed graphs, all of which have led to improved performance.
+However, this assumption not only alters the input data by discarding valuable directional information, but also overlooks the empirical evidence demonstrating that leveraging edge directionality can significantly enhance performance \citep{rossi2023edgedirectionalityimproveslearning}.
+For instance, DirGNN \citep{rossi2023edgedirectionalityimproveslearning} extends message-passing neural networks (MPNNs) to directed graphs, while \cite{geisler2023transformers} adapts transformers for the same purpose.
+FaberNet \citep{koke2023holonets} generalizes spectral convolutions to directed graphs, all of which have led to improved performance.
+Co-GNN \citep{finkelshtein2024cooperativegraphneuralnetworks} demonstrates the advantage of learning edge directionality over using conventional undirected graph representations.
 Furthermore, the proper handling of directed edges has enabled \cite{maskey2024fractional} to extend the concept of oversmoothing to directed graphs, providing deeper theoretical insights. \ibgnns also capitalize on edge directionality, achieving notable performance improvements over their predecessor \icgnns \citep{finkelshtein2024learning}, as demonstrated in \cref{app:exp_num_communities}.
 When compared to existing GNNs designed for directed graphs, \ibgnns offer a more efficient approach to signal processing.
-Specifically, for \ibgnns to outperform message-passing-based GNNs in terms of efficiency, the condition $KN<E$ must hold, which is typically satisfied in practice for most graphs.
-This efficiency advantage allows \ibgnns to make better use of the input edges while being more efficient than traditional GNNs for directed graphs.
+Specifically, for \ibgnns to outperform message-passing-based GNNs in terms of efficiency, the condition $KN<E$ must hold.
+Such a choice of $K$ typically produces good performance for most graphs.
+This efficiency advantage allows \ibgnns to make better use of the input edges while being more efficient than traditional GNNs.